 CIVIL LIBERTIES: 27 / 60

 D. FREEDOM OF EXPRESSION AND BELIEF: 9 / 16

 D1.
 Are there free and independent media?
 2 / 4

 Print media thrive in Jammu and Kashmir, and online media have proliferated, providing new platforms for public discussion.
-However, threats of government reprisal, including the detention of journalists under the Public Safety Act, continue to intimidate the media.
-Journalists also face threats from militant groups.
+However, threats of government reprisals, including the detention of journalists under the Public Safety Act, continue to intimidate media workers.

 D2.
 Are individuals free to practice and express their religious faith or nonbelief in public and private?
 2 / 4

 Freedom of worship is generally respected by the authorities.
 However, communal violence between Muslims and Hindus periodically flares up, and many have been injured and killed as a result.
 The alleged rape and murder of an eight-year-old Muslim girl by a group of Hindu men in January inflamed religious tensions in 2018, leading to sometimes-violent protests and clashes.

 Separately, a ban against Muharram processions, which take place during a Shia period of mourning at the Islamic New Year, has been upheld for decades.

 D3.
 Is there academic freedom, and is the educational system free from extensive political indoctrination?
 2 / 4